 • Jazz performance and improvisation in ensembles and lessons.
 In addition to the free improvisation ensembles I’ve taught, I’ve also spent a larger amount of time teaching ensembles that play jazz standards and traditional forms, from jazz quartets to voice and rhythm section ensembles to big bands.
 I conducted the Tufts Big Band (1993-7) and NEC Jazz Orchestra (1996-2001), working with guest composers, arrangers, and performers including Sam Rivers, Chico and Arturo O’Farrill, Maria Schneider, Gunther Schuller, Ron Horton, Ingrid Jensen, and Marty Ehrlich.
 I taught a Duo Workshop ensemble at NEC for several years that proved to be influential for some of the students.
 I’ll post something about how that worked and what I learned from it.

 • Saxophone technique.
-I’ve been playing saxophone since 1965 and practice most days.
+I’ve been playing saxophone since 1965.
 I’ve only taught private saxophone lessons sporadically — a few high school students when I was starting college, then NEC undergrad and grad students from 1994 to 2010 (many focusing more on improvisation than technique), and an occasional lesson since then.
-Saxophone technique is not one of my main areas of teaching, but it is one of my main pursuits as a musician.
+Saxophone technique is not one of my main areas of teaching, but it is one of my main daily pursuits as a musician.
 My most influential saxophone teachers were Joseph Wytko at Arizona State University (I did classical saxophone quartets on all four saxophones during my four years, 1974-78, and gave junior and senior classical recitals, although I was a music theory and composition major, and was also playing in jazz ensembles) and Joe Allard at NEC, who changed my life.
 I’ll try to share some of what I learned from those two teachers here.

 • I’m also interested in contemporary classical composition; big band arranging; the history of music theory; musical acoustics; music cognition, psychology of music, and the brain; and anthropology and cultural history.
 These are not subjects I’m qualified to teach at an advanced level, but I dabble in reading about them and/or doing them, and think a lot about how they relate to the things I do teach.